yanakolajara/L3-week-7.1-7.2-python-practice/readme.md

 ## Code

+- Plan, Plan, Plan!
+Before you start coding, you should plan your assistant.
+Refer to the [Planning Your AI Assistant](./planning.md) file for more information.
-Use the `index.py` file to create all of your code.
+- Use the `index.py` file to create all of your code.
+- Use a `.env` file to store your API keys.
+- Read the suggestions in the `index.py` file to help you get started.

 ## Development Tiers